RESEARCH FACTS ON HOMESCHOOLING

 Social, Emotional, and Psychological Development (Socialization)

-- The home-educated are doing well, typically above average, on measures of social, emotional, and psychological development.
+- Research facts on homeschooling show that the home-educated are doing well, typically above average, on measures of social, emotional, and psychological development.
 Research measures include peer interaction, self-concept, leadership skills, family cohesion, participation in community service, and self-esteem.

 - Homeschool students are regularly engaged in social and educational activities outside their homes and with people other than their nuclear-family members.
 They are commonly involved in activities such as field trips, scouting, 4-H, political drives, church ministry, sports teams, and community volunteer work.